ahmadabusaiid/zen-bdma/BDM/README.md

 ### Pipeline Reproducibility Steps

 1. Requirements:

-    a.
-Collectors
+    1. Collectors
         -   Having access to the Dolibarr endpoint.
         -   Installation of Dolibarr and Odoo python libraries.

-    b.
-Persistent Loaders
+    2. Persistent Loaders
         - Having access to the HDFS endpoint.

 2. How to setup configurations
     - In the configs folder:
         1. /common.py:

-            - Configure the api endpoints and keys.
+            - Configure the api endpoints and keys

             | Data source | Endpoint |
             | ------ | ------ |